sacherjj/CasperLabs/docs/NODE.md

 ##### Step 1: Create an account at [clarity.casperlabs.io](https://clarity.casperlabs.io)

-From within the interface, create an account, which automatically creates a new keypair.
-This keypair should be downloaded to the machine running the node software.
+From within the interface, create an account, which automatically creates a new keypair.  ***Download the files from Clarity.
+You will need these files for the node***   This keypair should be placed on the machine running the node software.
 Please keep your private keys secure at all times.

 ##### Step 2: Get the ChainSpec